 Several contextual factors played an important role in enabling this a new type of company agreement.
 First, Hilfr is a Danish-owned platform, and even before the agreement, the founders acknowledged the relevance of social contributions by introducing a "welfare supplement" to top off pay for all freelancers.
 It was a clear business strategy designed to differentiate themselves as socially responsible within the market for cleaning platforms.
-Second, there was no competing industry-level agreement in the market for cleaning in private households; this made it much easier for 3F to engage in negotiation around such an innovative form of agreement, and to justify a staircase agreement starting from a lower level within the Disruption Council might have served as a push factor that prompted the bargaining parties to come to an agreement.
+Second, there was no competing industry-level agreement in the market for cleaning in private households; this made it much easier for 3F to engage in negotiation around such an innovative form of agreement, and to justify a staircase agreement starting from a lower level within the organization and towards their members.
+Third, the political process within the Disruption Council might have served as a push factor that prompted the bargaining parties to come to an agreement.
 Since the Hilfr agreement was signed, the platform Voocali has also signed a company-level agreement, and other negotiation processes are currently underway: for instance, with the platform Just Eat.
 This may indicate the establishment of more agreements in the future.